Historyon/NeonDashTrail/Readme.md

 Welcome to the development diary of Neon Dash Trail!
 Here, I regularly document progress, challenges, and exciting insights.

+### Version 0.5 - Wall run (2025-10-06)

+- Implemented WallRunWalls and wall running functionality
+  - Wall run is possible in all 4 directions

 ### Version 0.4 – The Dash (2025-07-07)

 - Implemented a state machine for easier extension of runner states